slidevjs/slidev/demo/composable-vue/slides.md

 info: |
   ## Composable Vue

-  Pattens and tips for writing good composable logic in Vue
+  Patterns and tips for writing good composable logic in Vue

   [Anthony Fu](https://antfu.me/) at [VueDay 2021](https://2021.vueday.it/)